 - appetite changes

 - restricted mobility

-RA in the hands
+RA commonly affects the

 The swelling and stiffness in the hands typically peak in the morning, then gradually decline throughout the day.